zkrising/Tachi/docs/docs/codebase/structure/style.md

 This is bad code.
 Very bad code.
 It is not at all clear what this code does from any of the variable names, and the function signature barely helps.

-Lets try and make this code more self documenting.
+First, lets try and make this code more self documenting.

-We'll give everything proper variable names, and then expand the second `reduce` call into a simpler for loop.
+We'll give everything proper variable names, and then expand the second `reduce` call into a simpler for loop.[^1]

 ```ts
 function CalculateStandardDeviation(dataset: number[]) {